 Historically underrepresented and underfunded, women-owned businesses need all the support they can get.
-According to Facebook’s 2020 Global State of Small Businesses Report, women entrepreneurs took a harder hit from the coronavirus pandemic, with only 35% of operational women-owned businesses reporting that their sales were higher this year than the same time last year.
+According to Meta’s 2022 Global State of Small Businesses Report, women entrepreneurs took a harder hit from the coronavirus pandemic, with only 35% of operational women-owned businesses reporting that their sales were higher this year than the same time last year.

-According to Women Owned, an initiative to support women-owned businesses, there were 11.6 million women-owned businesses in the U.S as of 2017.
-Thirty-nine percent of all businesses in the country were women-owned, as of 2017, but they represented only 4.2% of overall business revenue.
+According to Women Owned, an initiative to support women-owned businesses, there were 13 million women-owned businesses in the US as of 2019.
+Forty-two percent of all businesses in the country were women-owned, as of 2019, but they represented only 8% of overall business revenue.
 Women reinvest up to 90% of their income in their families and communities, compared to 40% for men.

 Shoppers searching for the perfect gift for friends, co-workers, and family—and maybe something special for themselves—should consider supporting a woman-owned business.

 Take a look at this list of gifts from women-owned businesses from across Pennsylvania for inspiration:

 If there’s a baby in your life, they would look cute in a drop-shoulder polka-dot dress.
 Brambler Boutique in Pittsburgh sells the dress, which is the perfect grow-with-me dress that becomes a tunic as your little grows taller.
 It’s available in sizes 18 months-4T. $18.99.

 Blast Off!
 Tea from Abeille Voyante Tea Co.